ChatTheatre/SkotOS/DEPRECATIONS.md

 Bilbo is the original scripting language for SkotOS, and should be deprecated in favor of Merry.
 However, there are old objects in the game like Generic:* that still have these scripts in them.
 Any in Generic that are not already converted to Shared should be converted and deleted.

-At some point after we can cold boot, we need to search and delete all bilbo related code in SkotOS.
+At some point after we can cold boot, we need to search and delete all bilbo-related code in SkotOS.